PhoenixGreen/Cypherpunktimes-articles/digital-anonymity.md

 When I look ahead I see great opportunities, user-friendly solutions, educated and informed users, and laws that protect users.

-To conclude I believe the path to digital anonymity is achievable.
+To conclude we must accept that not everyone sees digital anonymity as an issue but with more education and knowledge I believe a happy medium is achievable.
 The commitment must come from the users.
 Maintaining freedom of speech, transacting, and operating online without worry.
 We can see this will take a collective effort but my hope through this article is to inform users of the possibility of a future where one can operate online without intrusion from governments or corporations.
 I hope you have enjoyed reading and I welcome any feedback.